dervism/carparkjs/README.md

 # CarParkJS

 Example NodeJS/JavaScript (ES2018) project with classes and Jest-tests.
+The frontend is written in pure JavaScript.

 ### Requirments:

 - Node / NPM (v.
 10 or newer)
 - Git

-The front-end is written in pure JA

 ### Setup: